dwinney/vector_photoproduction/README.md

 -f string             # Desired filename of output (default: executable_name.pdf) -y [double:double]    # Manually set the y-range for plotting
 ```

+Alternatively use `make JpacPhoto` to build a library file `libJpacPhoto.a` which may be linked to other code to access header files and classes.

 #### [polarized_pentaquark](./executables/polarized_pentaquark.cpp)
 Sensitivity study of double polarized observables to the LHCb pentaquarks in Hall A at JLab.